ctufts/ctufts.github.io/_posts/blog/2015-07-24-IdentifyEmojiInTweets.md

 <iframe src="http://laurenancona.github.io/twimoji/#/6" width="100%" height="600px"></iframe>

 Although the focus of this post was identifying the frequency of emoji use in tweets, I figured I'd end with some great visualizations of the data we collected.
-Lauren made some amazing maps showing the tweet locations over time:
+Lauren made some amazing maps showing all the tweet locations over time:

-<iframe src="http://laurenancona.github.io/twimoji/#/3" width="100%" height="600px"></iframe>
+<iframe src="http://laurenancona.github.io/twimoji/web/all-tweets.html" width="100%" height="600px"></iframe>

-As well as a heat map showing tweet density over time:
+As well as a heat map showing tweet density over time for tweets containing emoji:

-<iframe src="http://laurenancona.github.io/twimoji/#/7" width="100%" height="600px"></iframe>
+<iframe src="http://laurenancona.github.io/twimoji/web/emoji-tweets.html" width="100%" height="600px"></iframe>

 Please feel free to check out the [slides](http://laurenancona.github.io/twimoji/#/) from our presentation as well as the [git repo](https://github.com/laurenancona/twimoji) containing the project.